HAShihab/fathmm/README.md

 ```

 ## Known Issues:

+* Our predictions appear to be derived/written slower than previous version(s) of our
+software - we are looking into this issue and will provide an update as soon as possible.

 We welcome any comments and/or suggestions that you may have regarding our software and server - please send an email directly to fathmm@biocompute.org.uk